mukhtar-github/Google-Project-Management-Certificate/README.md

 - **Junior Project Manager:** Performs all aspects of being a project manager alongside a more experienced professional.

 - **Project Administrator:** Assists the rest of the project team with administrative tasks.

+- **Project/Program Assistant:** Supports team members working on a project and offers administrative support.
+May perform research or create training documents along with other jobs as assigned by program leaders.

+- **Project/Program Coordinator:** Participates in hands-on project work and administrative tasks.
+Works under a project manager to make sure projects are completed on time and within budget.

+- **Project Support Specialist:** Works alongside a project manager and team members to oversee assigned projects.
+May also be responsible for training and developing employees to perform designated tasks.

+##### Traditional project management roles

+Once you have gained some experience in introductory-level positions, you can explore traditional project management roles, such as:

+- **Project Manager:** Responsible for the initiating, planning, executing, monitoring, and closing of a project.
+Includes industry-specific titles like IT project manager, construction project manager, or engineering project manager, which utilize skills that are transferable among industries.